NixOS/rfcs/rfcs/0046-platform-support-tiers.md

 fixes in various situations, and about interim resolution in case of failure (keep old version on one platform, mark as broken, something else).

-# Appendix A. Non-normative description of platforms in November 2019
+# Appendix A. Non-normative description of platforms in October 2021

 We currently have a relatively steady state, so the tiers for each platform do not differ too much and we can approximate it with a single tier per platform.